willhowes/makers_portfolio_and_notes/week_8_9.md

 * Use Trello for managing workflow.

 ### General Notes on Rails
-* Very good Ruby on Rails book: https://www.railstutorial.org/book/
+* Overview guide for a basic app: https://guides.rubyonrails.org/
+* More details book building a more complex app: https://www.railstutorial.org/book/
 * It uses the MVC patter.

 * The Controller part is referred to as the 'ActiveController'